New Front Door Cost

 • ✖ Needs quite a lot of maintenance to keep weatherproof

-• ✖ May become weather beaten and warped
+• ✖ May become weather-beaten and warped

-Mahogany Door Costs
+Mahogany Front Door Cost

 Mahogany doors typically cost between £300-£1,450.